How to finance your stairlift

 Disabled Facilities Grant

-This free government grant is designed for more than stairlift funding, with eligible adaptations including the widening of doors and the installation of ramps, as well as walk in baths and showers.
+This free government grant is designed for more than stairlift funding, with eligible adaptations including the widening of doors and the installation of ramps.
 Landlords can even apply for a Disabled Facilities Grant on behalf of their tenants, so it really is a valuable source of funding for anyone with mobility difficulties.

-If you are purchasing a stairlift for your own personal use you may be eligible for relief from any Value Added Tax (VAT).
-Eligibility for 0 per cent VAT depends on whether you meet certain criteria.
+Individuals purchasing stairlifts for their own personal use may be eligible for relief from any Value Added Tax (VAT).
+Eligibility for 0 per cent VAT depends on meeting certain criteria.
 To be eligible the person must be ‘chronically sick or disabled’ and the stairlift must be for personal or domestic use.
 According to HMRC, ‘chronically sick or disabled’ means:

 - physical or mental impairment which has a long-term and substantial adverse effect upon his/her ability to carry out everyday activities